BattermanZ/FlareSync/README.md

 FlareSync is a lightweight Rust application that automatically updates your Cloudflare DNS records with your current public IP address.
 It's designed to run as a background service, periodically checking for IP changes and updating the specified DNS records accordingly.

+## What's New in v2.0.0
+- **Multiple Domain Support:** You can now specify multiple domain names to be updated.
+In your `.env` file, list them as a comma-separated string for the `DOMAIN_NAME` variable (e.g., `DOMAIN_NAME=example.com,sub.example.com`).
+- **Major Refactoring:** The codebase has been significantly refactored for better readability, maintainability, and performance.
+- **Docker-Compatible Logs:** Logging is now directed to stdout, making it easy to monitor using `docker logs`.
+- **Modern Toolchain:** The project now uses Rust 1.88 and has all dependencies updated to their latest versions for improved performance and security.

 ## Disclaimer
-This application was developed using an AI tool called [v0.dev](https://v0.dev).
+This application was developed using AI.
 Please note that while AI tools help accelerate development, it is important to review and test the code thoroughly for your specific use cases.

 ## Features
 - Periodically checks your current public IP address.